 Mr. Morrison was born in Seattle, WA in 1981 into a traditional Haida carving family from Hydaburg, AK, and an Apache language speaking family from the San Carlos Apache Reservation in Bylas, AZ.
 He has studied Northwest Coastal artwork his entire life, and has studied Native American symbolism from such Native American Master artists as Terrance Guardipee and George Flett.

 Mr. Morrison has been professionally trained at the Rhode Island School of Design and his course studies have included graphic design, two-dimensional design, three-dimensional design, art critique, color theory, conceptual development, classical European art, observational drawing, and he excelled tremendously in science-fiction fantasy illustration.
 He also has obtained formal training at the School of Museum of Fine Art in which his course studies have included film, black and white 35 millimeter photography, digital photography, Pre-Columbian Mesoamerican art, figure painting, landscape painting, exhibition curating, modern abstract, and contemporary modern art.
-He has a Bachelor of Fine Arts degree from Tufts University in Medford, MA.
+He has a Bachelor of Fine Arts degree from Tufts University and also a Master of Fine Arts degree from University of California, Santa Barbara.